19bufordcarl/CarlRPG/Myth & Shadow/Magic/Alchemy/Low Fantasy Alchemy.md

 	1. Quick brew potions lose their magic at the next dawn.
 	2. Quick brewing takes 1 hour, it is usually done immediately after a [Long Rest](../../Game%20Procedures/Resting.md#Long%20Rest).
 		1. You can brew potions determined by your [Spellcasting Discipline](../The%20Spellcasting%20Disciplines/Spellcasting%20Disciplines.md) during this time.
-			1. See the quick brew potion brewing table
+			1. See the Quick Brew Ability Table
 		2. *(Optional Rule)* PCs can attempt to quick brew beyond the amount in the table for a day.
 This requires a [Spellcasting Roll](../Spellcasting.md#The%20Spellcasting%20Roll) for each additional potion.
 			1. This roll is made in secret by the GM.
 			2. Any potions that have a failed rolled deal 1 [Necrotic](../../Damage%20Types/Necrotic.md) damage when drunk.